hajkmap/Hajk/new-client/src/plugins/PropertyChecker/readme.md

     "type": "propertychecker",
     "options": {
         "visibleAtStart": true,
-        "checkLayerId": "ar8q1v", // Our WMS layer that we'll query "attributeNameToGroupBy": "fastighet", // The attribute name we wish to group by "target": "right",
+        "checkLayerId": "ar8q1v", // ID of the WMS layer that will act as the "Check Layer".
+        "attributeNameToGroupBy": "fastighet", // The attribute name we wish to group by, normally something related to the property.
+        "digitalPlansLayerId": "s5viu8", // ID of the WMS layer that will act as "Digital Plans Layer" "buildingsLayerIds": "1328", // ID(s) of layers to toggle when user clicks the buildings shortcut button "bordersLayerIds": "1329,1358,1439,1357", // ID(s) of layers to toggle when user clicks the borders shortcut button "plansLayerIds": "j77k2s,7vmhc3,tpgv5m,aoxhlq,h91wc9,s5viu8", // ID(s) of layers to toggle when user clicks the plans shortcut button
+        "target": "right",
         "position": "left",
-        "height": "dynamic"
+        "height": "dynamic",
     },
     "index": 1
 },